Smithfield Foods: Pregnant sows

 Smithfield said in 2007 that it would phase out its use of gestation crates by 2017.
 Pregnant sows spend most of their lives in these stalls, which are too small to allow them to turn around.
 Pregnancies last about 115 days; the average life span of a sow in the United States is 4.2 litters.
 When they give birth, they are moved to a farrowing crate for three weeks, then artificially inseminated again and moved back to a gestation crate.
 The practice has been criticized by animal-welfare groups, supermarket chains, and McDonald's.
 Smithfield did not commit to requiring its contract farms to phase out the crates.
 Almost half the company's sows in the United States live on its roughly 2,000 contract farms.

 In 2009, Smithfield said it would not meet the deadline because of the recession, but in 2011 it returned to its commitment, and to doing the same in Europe and Mexico by 2022.
 In January 2017 the company said that 87 percent of sows on company-owned farms were no longer in crates, and that it would require its contract farms to phase out crates by 2022.
 As of January 2018, on company-owned farms in the United States, Smithfield confines pregnant sows in gestation crates for six weeks during the impregnation process.
 When pregnancy is confirmed, they are moved to pens within a group-housing system for about 10 weeks, then to a farrowing crate, then back to a gestation crate to be impregnated again.
 It uses two forms of group housing: in one system, 30–40 sows are kept in a pen with access to individual gestation crates; in the other system, five or six sows are housed together in a pen.
 In July 2017 Direct Action Everywhere filmed the gestation crates at Smithfield's Circle Four Farms in Milford, Utah.
 The FBI subsequently raided two animal sanctuaries searching for two piglets removed by the activists.
 In January 2018 Smithfield released a video of the gestation and farrowing areas on one of its farms.

-San Jose, California plant
+California closures

 In 2020, Smithfield announced the closure of its plant in San Jose, California and the layoff of 139 workers from the site.
 Smithfield says it closed the plant due to the expiration of its lease and the decision of its landlord to sell.
 The local union that represented the plant's workers publicly questioned Smithfield's explanation.

-California operations closure

 In June 2022, Smithfield announced the closure of its plant in Vernon, California, by early 2023, and also stated that it is "exploring strategic options to exit its farms in Arizona and California".
 The company cited the high costs for the company to conduct business within the state of California.